-- Qt Bridge for Adobe Photoshop automatically proposes identifiers for all groups and layers that you can change in the QML ID field.
-The ids must be unique, they must begin with a lower-case letter or an underscore, and they can only contain letters, numbers, and underscore characters.
+- Qt Bridge for Adobe Photoshop automatically proposes identifiers for all groups and layers that you can change in the ID field.
+The IDs must be unique, they must begin with a lower-case letter or an underscore, and they can only contain letters, numbers, and underscore characters.
 For more information, see The id Attribute.

 - In the Export As field, select the export type for the group or layer:

 - Component exports the selected artboard, group, or layer with metadata.
-The exported data can be used later to import the component as a separate QML file that contains all the artwork in it, except layers that are set to be skipped or exported as child items.
+The exported data can be used later to import the component as a separate UI file that contains all the artwork in it, except layers that are set to be skipped or exported as child items.

 - Child exports each asset of the selected group or layer as a separate PNG file, with references to the images in the component file.